kyranet/klasa-ts-template/README.md

 versions of `klasa` and `discord.js`, together with a properly configured `tsconfig.json` and [ESLint](https://eslint.org/) with [TypeScript](https://www.typescriptlang.org/) for ease of development, testing, and linting.

-To get started with this template, you may want to rename the file `config.js.template` (or copy it for ease of development, `config.ts` will not be uploaded to the repository).
+To get started with this template, you may want to rename the file `config.ts.template` (or copy it for ease of development, `config.ts` will not be uploaded to the repository).
 You may keep and update the template file to help others setup your bot bot faster.